- 294 views

 Prices range between USD 53 and USD 103 for half and full day tours respectively.
 All tours include transportation to and from Segovia on an air-conditioned bus.
 A standard Madrid to Segovia day trip will last nine hours and will include a stop in the nearby town of Avila.

-Segovia is a small and charming town with an interesting history.
-Home to a number of amazing historic and cultural attractions, this short-day trip from Madrid to Segovia is a must for anyone visiting central Spain.
+If you want to skip the usual sights on a tour to Spain, give Segovia a go.
+This small and charming town with an interesting history is home to a number of amazing historic and cultural attractions.
+A short-day trip from Madrid to Segovia is recommended for anyone visiting central Spain.